Are you looking to plan an Oregon Coast road trip? You’ve come to the right spot!

 This quaint little town on the Oregon Coast is anything but quiet!
 With unique shops, delicious restaurants, and fun year-round events, Florence knows how to celebrate the best of the coast.

-Stop by for lunch at Mo’s Chowder House for an eclectic, seaside meal and afterward wander through old town and explore the many local businesses and artists in the area.
+Stop by for lunch at Mo’s Chowder House for an eclectic, seaside meal.
+Afterward, wander through old town and explore the many local businesses and artists in the area.

 Best Beaches On The Oregon Coast